lawrips/redis-live/README.md

 # redis-live

+## Current Status
 A front end UX for redis, built in node + react.
 Very early days.

-Planned features:
+Current features:

 * Autocompletion for commands
 * Free form querying (e.g. "SET hello world", "GET hello")
 * Server stats
 * Cluster support and status
+* Support for Redis 3.x
+* Whitelisted / blacklisted commands

+Still changing a lot but feel free to use.

+Planned features:
 * Authentication
-* Standalone client library

-Still changing daily, so not worth trying yet - but if you want to give it a shot, feel free.
+## Usage

 To run:
+1 .
+Download (and unzip) or clone this repo

-1. Create a ./config/config.json with the following values (currently cluster only):
+2 .
+Create a ./config/config.json with the following values (currently cluster only):
 ```
 {
    "cluster":[